Kuzhandaiyum Deivamum

-The film, produced by AVM Productions and featuring music by M. S. Viswanathan, was released on 19 November 1965.
-It was a commercial success, and won the National Film Award for Best Feature Film in Tamil.
-Krishnan–Panju remade the film twice; in Telugu as Leta Manasulu (1966) and in Hindi as Do Kaliyaan (1967).
+Kuzhandaiyum Deivamum was produced by A. V. Meiyappan via AVM Productions, photographed by S. Maruti Rao and G. Vittal Rao, edited by Panju and features music by M. S. Viswanathan.
+The film was released on 19 November 1965, became a commercial success, and won the National Film Award for Best Feature Film in Tamil.
+Krishnan–Panju remade the film twice; in Telugu as Leta Manasulu (1966) and in Hindi as Do Kaliyan (1967).
 It was also remade in Malayalam as Sethubandhanam (1974) and in Kannada as Makkala Bhagya (1976).